Surveying Adirondack Lakes for Invasive Species

 For the summer field seasons of 2018 – 2022, we have been contracted by the Nature Conservancy’s Adirondack Park Invasive Plant Program to survey lakes throughout the Adirondack PRISM.

 We used data collected during these surveys to produce individualized lake maps of aquatic invasive species (AIS) distribution.
 Objectives for this project were twofold.
 The first being to detect and delineate any new or existing invasive plant or animal infestations within prioritized lakes.
 The secondary objective was to implement the Lowrance ELITE-7Ti and BioBase by C-MAP system to map the vegetation beds, contour lines and bottom substrate hardness of a select set of those lakes as a way to gather important data on plant distribution and other physical parameters that influence aquatic plant invasion.
+Data collected during these surveys will be used in the future to create AIS vulnerability models.

 The team found four different aquatic invasive species in the of summer of 2018.
 From left to right: Eurasian watermilfoil, brittle naiad, spiny waterflea, and variable-leaf milfoil.